goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 **A quicky Summary**

-Before we start with the code, let's have a quick look at everything we have understood so far.
+Before we move further, let's have a quick look at everything we have understood so far.

 1. We begin with a prompt.
 (A delicious pizza)
 2. This prompt is converted into a text embedding using a text encoder.